 If you must watch only one Taken movie, please watch the original (Taken 2008) because it’s the very best.

 There’s also a fantastic scene towards the end at Santa Monica airport involving a Porsche and a plane.
-So good, I would have yelped louder had it not been for the neighbours.
+The moment is so good that I’d have yelped louder had it not been for the neighbours.

-Watch it because you’ve watched the original, the second and now you want to see how it all wraps up and because it’s good.
+Watch it because you’ve watched the original, the second and now you want to see how it all wraps up.